RDCEP/psims/README.md

 	$ ./rerun.combinelat.sh   # Rerun all combinelat tasks
 	$ ./resume.aggregate.sh   # Continue aggregation from where a failed run has stopped
 	$ ./rerun.aggregate.sh    # Rerun all aggregation tasks
-	$ ./resume.psims-all.sh   # Continue all psims tasks from a failed run has stopped
-	$ ./rerun.psims-all.sh    # Rerun all psims tasks